omrezkeypie/FunInput/README.md

 In this example, the Run action behaves differently depending on the device:

-On PC, the player must hold the Shift key to stay in the run state.
+PC - the player must hold the Shift key to stay in the run state.
 Releasing the key deactivates the action.

-On Gamepad, pressing the left joystick toggles the run state: the first press activates it, the second deactivates it, and so on.
+Gamepad - pressing the left joystick toggles the run state: the first press activates it, the second deactivates it, and so on.
 Releasing the joystick has no effect.

 - **Context-based activation**, so you can enable or disable entire sets of actions depending on the current game state (e.g., menu vs gameplay).